 A corporate book, or more often called book of minutes, is like the constitution a business.
 It includes, among other things: the issue of shares, the appointment of the directors and officers of the company, the charter, bylaws, securities, etc. In short, it is the heart of the business.
 The provincial and federal corporate law requires each corporation to have and update each year a book of minutes.
 Visit our section about the book of minutes if you want neolegal to help you update your corporate book.

 Unless you ask for a change of lawyer, Neolegal provides an account executive lawyer for its business clients.
 That is, you will have a dedicated lawyer who will take care of all the consultations and requests of your company.

-Neolegal's lawyers are all members in good standing of the bar association of quebec.
+Neolegal's lawyers are all members in good standing of the Quebec Bar.
 They are chosen on their ability to provide the best advice quickly and easily.
 Neolegal employs its own lawyers internally and does not use outside counsel.

 Talk to one of our customer service representatives

 We are available from Monday to Friday from 9:00 am to 5:00 pm

 The entire Neolegal team is located in Quebec.

 Talk to a lawyer immediately